 The first stage of the selection process is a thorough review of each candidate’s application.
 To be considered for the Park Scholarships, you must submit all materials – including both the application for admission to NC State and the Park Scholarships application – by the dates listed here.

 The Park Scholarships Regional Selection Committees review applications of candidates based on their high school locations.
 Committee members read and discuss applications and rate them according to the selection criteria.
-Applicants are then notified of their status in mid-December.
+Applicants are then notified of their status no later than December 21.

 Final Selection Activities

 The third stage of the selection process takes place on NC State’s campus in mid-February.
 The Park Scholarships hosts a dinner on Friday evening.
 On Saturday, each candidate participates in two assessments: a group discussion activity and an interview with two to four faculty and alumni.
 Park Scholars are selected based on their performance in these two activities, which conclude late Saturday afternoon.
 During Finalists’ time on campus, they (and, optionally, their parents) attend informational sessions about the Park Scholarships program, their respective colleges, and other aspects of the NC State experience.